Bowls England National Championships (men's singles two wood)

 The men's singles two wood is one of the events at the annual Bowls England National Championships.

 The two-wood singles is a newer variation of the game; see Glossary of bowls terms.

+History

+The first competition for two wood singles was held in 2012, although the women's equivalent, the Bowls England National Championships (women's singles two wood) was first held in 1939.